radar/by_star/README.markdown

 This will return all posts for the given day.

+## Between

+To find records between two times:

+    Post.between(time1, time2)

+## As of

+To find records as of a certain date up until the current time:

+    Post.as_of_2_weeks_ago

+This uses the Chronic "human mind reading" (read: it's really good at determining what time you mean using written English) library to work it out.

+## Up to

+To find records up to a certain time from the current time:

+    Post.up_to_6_weeks_from_now

 ## Not using created_at?
 No worries!

 If your database uses something other than `created_at` for storing a timestamp, you can specify the field option like this: